Creating an Employee Engagement AND Happiness Strategy

 1. Create Private Spaces

-An often overlooked area in improving office accessibility is the provision of private spaces.
+An often overlooked area in improving workplace accessibility is the provision of private spaces.
 These are great for those with a number of different disabilities.
 Those with limb differences who wear prosthetics may appreciate having a space where they can take breaks from wearing.
 There are a number of other mental and physical disabilities where people will appreciate having a private space where they can self regulate, or take breaks.

 These kinds of spaces help make your office more inclusive for a number of different disadvantaged groups.
 For example a private space could be used by people who are breastfeeding, those who use chest binders for gender dysphoria, those undertaking medical procedures such as GRT, HRT, or IVF and people of faith who need space to pray.